Therapy for Adult Children of Emotionally Immature Family Dynamics in Michigan

 Children growing up in these environments may learn to:

-• monitor the emotional climate around them
+Monitor the emotional climate around them

-• prioritize other people’s needs
+Prioritize other people's needs over their own

-• avoid conflict to maintain connection
+Avoid conflict to maintain connection

-• doubt their own emotional responses
+Doubt their own emotional responses

 What We Work on in Therapy